Skip to main content

 Space Planning Resources

-• Campus Space Coordination – While Vice Chancellor areas and departments are responsible for planning and executing their own moves, we assess the larger context and help guide plans for future space needs.
-Use the Space Request Form to document your new space request that may be a result of staff growth, department reorganization, displacement/relocations, operational efficiencies or consolidations.
-Campus Planning will work with you and your Vice Chancellor’s designated Space Manager to help identify appropriate space on campus.
+• Campus Space Coordination – While vice chancellor areas and departments are responsible for planning and executing their own moves, Campus Planning provides strategic planning support to guide decisions on future space needs.
+Use the Space Request Form to document your new space request that cannot be solved within your vice chancellor area.
+Campus Planning will work with you and your vice chancellor’s designated Space Manager to help identify appropriate space.

 Space Request Form

-• Space Strategy Working Group – Campus Planning leads this group comprised of representatives from multiple Vice Chancellor areas, including Academic Affairs, CFO, Student Affairs, Human Resources, Real Estate and Health Sciences.
-This group defines and establishes space use guidelines and a space standard framework for successful administrative space management.
+• Space Strategy Working Group – Campus Planning leads this group comprised of representatives from multiple vice chancellor areas, including Academic Affairs, Marine Sciences, Health Sciences, Student Affairs & Campus Life, Research & Innovation, Advancement, CFO, Real Estate, Organizational Transformation, and Operations Management and Capital Programs.
+This group defines space use guidelines and a space standard framework for successful administrative space management.
+Space-related topics discussed by this group include impact of hybrid schedules on space utilization, hoteling to maximize space utilization, current office design and work trends, and issues that relate to the Facilities Information Management System (Tririga).

 • Administrative Space Guidelines – Campus Planning leads this group comprised of representatives from all vice chancellor areas, including Academic Affairs, Health Sciences, Marine Sciences, Student Affairs & Campus Life, Research & Innovation, Advancement, CFO, and Equity, Diversity & Inclusion.
 In addition, representatives from Real Estate and Business Transformation & Innovation Management are participants.
 This group defines and establishes space use guidelines and a space standard framework for successful administrative space management.
 Space-related topics discussed by this group include impact of hybrid schedules on space utilization, hoteling to maximize space utilization, current office design and work trends, and issues that relate to the Facilities Information Management System (Tririga).